Cheers, jeers on border as Trump pushes wall in State of Union

-SAN DIEGO/TUSCON/EL PASO (Reuters) - In San Diego, California locals threw flip-flops at television images of U.S. President Donald Trump as he used his Tuesday State of the Union speech to demand a wall to defend a “dangerous southern border.”
+SAN DIEGO/TUCSON, Ariz./EL PASO, Texas (Reuters) - In San Diego, California, locals threw flip-flops at television images of U.S. President Donald Trump as he used his Tuesday State of the Union speech to demand a wall to defend a “dangerous southern border.”

-More than 400 miles (644 km) east, along the U.S.-Mexico line, the crowd at the Republican headquarters in Tuscon, Arizona cheered and one man yelled “yeah!” as Trump promised a wall would make “illegal crosings go way, way down.”
+More than 400 miles (644 km) east, along the U.S.-Mexico line, the crowd at the Republican headquarters in Tucson, Arizona, cheered and one man yelled “yeah!” as Trump promised a wall would make “illegal crossings go way, way down.”

 And in El Paso, Texas, Trump appeared to anger much of the city after he said it was one of the most dangerous in the country - before a border wall was built in 2008.